rmgibbo/wetfe/docs/glossary.md

 : Any combat, social, or environmental event that challenges the wit, prowess, and the luck of an adventuring party.

 enfeeblement, enfeebled attribute
 : An effect that temporarily weakens one or more core attributes of a being.
-Any actions governed by an enfeebled attribute are penalized by rolling an additional d6 against the enfeeblement table, which is applied to the accompanying d20 result ℜ.
+Any skills governed by an enfeebled attribute are penalized by rolling an additional d6 against the enfeeblement table, which is applied to the accompanying d20 result ℜ.

 enhancement, enhanced attribute
 : An effect that temporarily intensifies one or more core attributes of a being.
-Any actions governed by an enhanced attribute are augmented by rolling an additional d6 against the enhancement table, which is applied to the accompanying d20 result ℜ.
+Any skills governed by an enhanced attribute are augmented by rolling an additional d6 against the enhancement table, which is applied to the accompanying d20 result ℜ.

 experience, EXP
 : Acquired by the characters in an adventuring party after completing an encounter.
 Typical encounters award one, two, or three experience points.
 TODO: Describe the loosely-coupled exp/level system here.